Ten Years of Gold: Overview

 As his fourth solo album, Ten Years of Gold is a collection of ten songs spanning the last decade.
-The album features solo re-recordings of hits Kenny had with The First Edition.
-These new versions were recorded at Jack Clement Recording Studio "B" using Kenny Rogers' road band "Bloodline" (listed below).
-Side 1 of the LP contained the all re-recordings.
-Though Kenny had already scored three other solo hits, "Lucille", "Daytime Friends", "While The Feeling's Good" and "Love Lifted Me" are all that represent his recent work.
-The last track is the First Edition's original hit recording of "Today I Started Loving You Again", which was featured on the First Edition's 1972 album Back Roads; Kenny still had the rights on this song, therefore this version is present.
-Oddly the First Edition are not credited on the album jacket, even individually.
+The album features solo re-recordings of hits Rogers had with The First Edition.
+These new versions were recorded at Jack Clement Recording Studio "B" using Rogers' road band "Bloodline" (listed below).
+Side 1 of the LP contained all the re-recordings.
+Though Rogers had already scored three other solo hits, "Lucille", "Daytime Friends", "While The Feeling's Good" and "Love Lifted Me" are all that represent his recent work.
+Rogers still had the rights to the First Edition's original hit recording of "Today I Started Loving You Again", which was previously released on their 1972 album Back Roads; hence that recording was chosen as the closing track of Ten Years of Gold.

 There were two different versions of the cover art.
-One had Kenny's name in white next to the title and a mock pasted photo on the back.
+One had Rogers' name in white next to the title and a mock pasted photo on the back.
 On the second pressing the photo is retouched to look like it is in a gold frame.